rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 na

-Šaxmatov indicates that the genitive forms of some kin-term possessa with 1SG crossreference marking are homonymous with that of the indefinite genitive forms of the same words.
+Šaxmatovʺ indicates that the genitive forms of some kin-term possessa with 1SG crossreference marking are homonymous with that of the indefinite genitive forms of the same words.
 In the table it will be observed that such a statement only applies to referents with an [+ELDER-THAN-1SG/DISTINCT] feature in the role of object, whereas the syntactic role of adpositional complement appears to be volatile with regard to this parameter, and the role of possessor is fully unattested.
-Inspection of the dative forms indicates that they can be given parallel treatment, i.e. 2SG forms in %t́ij, as indicated by Šaxmatov, have no [±ELDER-THAN-POSSESSOR] parameter.
+Inspection of the dative forms indicates that they can be given parallel treatment, i.e. 2SG forms in %t́ij, as indicated by Šaxmatovʺ, have no [±ELDER-THAN-POSSESSOR] parameter.
 Thus we observe t́at́a+t́ij father_N-KIN+POSS-2SG>DAT ‘to your father’, ava+t́ij mother_N-KIN+POSS-2SG>DAT, suvaxa+t́ij match-maker/mother-in-law_N-KIN+POSS2SG>DAT, and sazyr+yt́ij little-sister_N-KIN+POSS-2SG>DAT.
 In the presentation of 1SG possessa, it will be noted, the word forms quoted are taken from the kin terms adhering to the [+ELDER-THAN-POSSESSOR] /[+SINGULAR/DISTINCT] parameter, e.g. ava+ńiń mother_NKIN-ELDER+POSS-1SG>DAT, pat́a+ńiń elder-sister_N-KIN-ELDER+POSS-1SG>DAT, afka+ńiń